-English is taught as a second language in Saudi public schools, but there are few native speakers in the city.
-Private English lessons are popular with local families and can be a good source of employment for trailing spouses.
+Teaching English in Saudi Arabia is well worth considering – it's taught as a second language in Saudi public schools, but there are few native speakers in the city.
+Private English lessons are popular with local families.

 Expats working in Riyadh will most likely need to educate themselves about local workplace etiquette.
-It’s the most conservative city in Saudi Arabia, so customs in the business world should be respected and adhered to.
+It’s one of Saudi Arabia's most conservative cities, so it's important to respect local customs in everyday life and in the business world.

-►For more on Saudi business culture and etiquette see Working in Saudi Arabia
+►For more on culture and etiquette in the Saudi workplace, see Doing Business in Saudi Arabia

 Are you an expat living in Riyadh?